jakubbester/hopter-compiler-toolchain-riscv/README.md

 This repo contains patches for LLVM, `rustc`, and the `core` library of Rust to include additional features to support [Hopter OS](https://github.com/ZhiyaoMa98/hopter).
-The easiest way to get started is to download a prebuilt Rust compiler from the realease page.
+The easiest way to get started is to download a prebuilt Rust compiler from the release page.
 The rest describes the building procedure for the patched compiler toolchain.

 # Quick Start